smart-data-models/dataModel.Transportation/ItemFlowObserved/doc/spec_DE.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     speedMax:
       description: 'Maximum speed detected during the observation period.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) .
-Depending the type of Flow, the value can be **KMH** (vehicule, pedestrian, ...) represents Kilometer per hour (km/h) or **KNT** represents Knot (Boat).'
+Depending the type of Flow, the value can be **KMH** (vehicule, pedestrian, ...) represents Kilometer per hour (km/h) or **KNT** represents Knot (Boat)'
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     speedMin:
       description: 'Minimum speed detected during the observation period.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes) .
-Depending the type of Flow, the value can be **KMH** (vehicule, pedestrian, ...) represents Kilometer per hour (km/h) or **KNT** represents Knot (Boat).'
+Depending the type of Flow, the value can be **KMH** (vehicule, pedestrian, ...) represents Kilometer per hour (km/h) or **KNT** represents Knot (Boat)'
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be ItemFlowObserved'
+      description: NGSI Entity type.
+It has to be ItemFlowObserved
       enum:
         - ItemFlowObserved
       type: string